sqlc-dev/sqlc/docs/howto/structs.md

 ## More control

-See the Type Overrides section of the Configuration File docs for fine-grained control over struct field types and tags.
+See the guide to [Overriding types](./overrides.md) for fine-grained control over struct field types and tags.